Movements (band)

 Movements are a post-hardcore band from Rancho Santa Margarita, California, formed in 2015.

 The band was signed to a record contract with Fearless Records after playing just one show in 2015.
-They have released an EP, Outgrown Things (2016), and two albums, Feel Something (2017) and No Good Left to Give (2020).
+They have released an EP, Outgrown Things (2016), and three albums, Feel Something (2017), No Good Left to Give (2020), and RUCKUS!
+(2023).
 Feel Something peaked at 190 on the Billboard 200 chart.

 History

 Movements was formed in January 2015 by guitarist Brett Chiodo and Patrick Miranda and soon recruited drummer Spencer York, and bassist Austin Cressey.